MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/ServiceManagement/monitor-and-implement-contracts.md

 # Monitor and Implement Contracts
 After you have set up a system to initiate and maintain service contracts, you can also monitor and implement the contracts.
 You can convert quotes into a service contract.
 Then you can create a service order from a contract by using the **Create Contract Service Orders** batch job.
 When the order is created, service starts.

  In addition, you can adjust the accounting that is related to service contracts that have an annual amount billing.
-You can adjust it manually, or set up [!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)] to do this automatically.
+You can adjust it manually, or set up ADD INCLUDE<!--[!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)]--> to do this automatically.

  The following table describes a sequence of tasks, with links to the topics that describe them.
 These tasks are listed in the order in which they are generally performed.